 Most of "The World Today" with Tony Marvin, September 21, 1971 - the first couple of minutes are missing.
 (Courtesy Jim Guthrie)

 "The World Today" with Del Sharbutt, December 20, 1972.
-Complete with commercials.
 Pardon the music bleed-thru, it was on the tape.
 (Courtesy Robert Beacham)

 August 10, 1973: Charles King's final "One Man's Opinion."
-Later, "One Man's Opinion" would be a Mutual Mini-Feature with Bob Moore.
+It would later become a Mutual Mini-Feature with Bob Moore.
 (Courtesy Jim Guthrie)

 Beginning coverage from 7:00 to 7:30 p.m.
 EST.

 Continuing coverage from 7:30 to 8:00 p.m.
 EST.

 Coverage from 8:00 to 8:30 p.m.
 EST. The intro is missing.